Oregon NASA Space Grant Student Symposium

 - Soo-Hyun Yoo - Oregon State University - Autonomous Aerial Robotics Team

 - John Zeller - Oregon State University - Mars Rover Team

 2013 Oregon NASA Space Grant Student Symposium

-The Oregon NASA Space Grant Consortium presents the 2013 Student Symposium, Friday February 8, 2013.
-The Symposium will be held from 9:00am - 8:00pm at the Oregon State University Memorial Union Journey Room, Corvallis, Oregon.
-Oregon NASA Space Grant students who were awarded fellowships, internships, undergraduate research scholarships, and team research awards in 2012 will present their research projects and share their experiences at the OSGC Student Symposium.
+The Oregon NASA Space Grant Consortium presents the 2013 Student Symposium, Friday, November 8, 2013.
+The Symposium will be held from 9:00am - 5:30pm at the LaSells Stewart Center/OSU Conference Center, on the Oregon State University campus in Corvallis, Oregon.
+Oregon NASA Space Grant students who were awarded fellowships, internships, undergraduate research scholarships, and team research awards in 2013 will present their research projects and share their experiences at the OSGC Student Symposium.
 Oregon NASA Space Grant is committed to providing quality educational and research opportunities to students in Science, Technology, Engineering, and Mathematics (STEM) disciplines including STEM education.
 You are invited to attend the 2013 Student Symposium to see firsthand the opportunities our students have experienced.

 FREE and OPEN TO ALL

 Call 541-737-2414 for more information.
 Accommodations for disabilities may be made by calling 541-737-2414.

 ABSTRACTS: A brief abstract of your work is due via email no later than November 1, 2013.
 Abstracts should be no longer than 250 words and should include your project purpose, methodology, results, and conclusions.
 Presenters should use these abstracts as guides when constructing their oral presentations.
 Please email your abstract as either a Word document, PDF, or rich text file to the following email address: firstname.lastname@example.org.
 Please contact the Space Grant staff with any questions at 541-737-2414.